michimoser/bp4dsm.github.io/bp.md

 In graphical languages different elements should exhibit enough syntactic differences.
 There are more possibilities than changing the color of elements (e.g. shape, behavior, docking).
 ID-22
 ##Consistent style everywhere
-Be consitent on language elements.
-In graphical languages a consitent use of color, icons, shapes, or connectability has a huge impact on usability of a language.
+Be consistent on language elements.
+In graphical languages a consistent use of color, icons, shapes, or connectability has a huge impact on usability of a language.
 ID-18
 ##Limit nr. of language elements
 Languages with hundreds of different language elements are hard to read, comprehend and to use.
 Try to avoid this by creating new sub-languages providing functionality via library mechanisms.
 ID-171
 ##Support variability on language level
 Drive your language design by focusing on variabilities.
 Provide mechanisms which handle variability on language level.
-Rather that having seperate elements for representing variants, core language concepts should be designed to handle variabilities.
+Rather that having separate elements for representing variants, core language concepts should be designed to handle variabilities.
 ID-11
 ##Reuse type systems
 Designing a type system can be hard.
 Therefore, if possible reuse existing type system semantic.
-This not only eases language design but to asure comprehensibility and avoid errors.
+This not only eases language design but to assure comprehensibility and avoid errors.
 An unconventional type system may be hard to adpot for users which have been exposed to conventional type system in other languages.
 ID-12
 ##Keep it simple
 Keep a language simple.
 A language should be as simple as possible in order to express the concepts of interest and to support its users and stakeholders in their preferred ways of working.
 So again, keep it simple!